 It was a groundbreaking moment in the modern history of finance.
 By taking the case to a New York district court, Elliott broke with long-standing international law and custom, according to which sovereign governments are not sued in regular courts meant to deal with questions internal to a nation state.
 Further, the presiding judge accepted the case -- another break with custom.
 It set the stage for two decades of such cases, including Argentina's default this week.

 As these firms emerged, so did a new moniker: vulture funds.
 The name may sound disparaging, but it was not invented by Argentina or other debtors.
-Wall Street's older firms came up with the name and the vulture funds embraced it.
-They could find a profit out of slim pickings.
+Wall Street's older firms came up with the name.*** They could find a profit out of slim pickings.

 The emergence of the vulture funds with the 1996 Elliott Associates, L.P. v.
 Republic of Panama case opened up a new legal option to force sovereign governments to pay the full value of their debts (plus interest), rather than the discounted amounts arrived at through negotiations arbitrated by the International Monetary Fund and other international institutions.

 The strategy born in 1996 is the same today, but the prize is much bigger.
 The face value of the discounted Argentine debt that Elliott bought after the country's 2001 default for $48 million is today $630 million.
-The fund wants repayment for the full value of the debt, as it did in 1995 with Panama.
-This amounts to $1.5 billion, which could rise to $3 billion including interests and fees.
+The fund wants repayment for the full value of the debt to all of Argentina's creditors, as it did in 1995 with Panama.**** This amounts to $1.5 billion, which could rise to $3 billion including interests and fees.